Why is this medication prescribed?

 How should this medicine be used?

-Pirfenidone comes as a capsule to take by mouth.
+Pirfenidone comes as a capsule or a tablet to take by mouth.
 It is usually taken with food three times a day.
-Take pirfenidone capsules at around the same times every day.
+Take pirfenidone at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take pirfenidone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.